 1. PLAN OF GOVERNANCE The NGO shall establish a plan of governance that best allows it to fulfill its mission, and reflects the core values and cultural standards of the organization.
 Democratic principles are to be used where appropriate and applicable.

-2. ORGANIZING DOCUMENTS The organization's governance structure - including rules relating to the conducting of business by the governing body and, if applicable, an executive committee that acts between board meetings, and the procedure for electing and appointing officers and their roles - is to be clearly specified in the organizing documents (bylaws, etc.) and
+2. ORGANIZING DOCUMENTS The organization's governance structure - including rules relating to the conducting of business by the governing body and, if applicable, an executive committee that acts between board meetings, and the procedure for electing and appointing officers and their roles - is to be clearly specified in the organizing documents (bylaws, etc.) and available to all interested parties.

 1. DIRECTOR RESOURCES The NGO's governing body shall consist of individuals who are dedicated to the mission of the organization, willing to volunteer their time and energies toward achievement of the mission, and able to offer substantial contributions to the organization.
 Among resources they may bring to the governing body are experience and wisdom; prestige; the ability to raise money for the organization; and professional skills, such as legal, accounting, management, fundraising and marketing.